penguinwang96825/LineBot/README.md

 git config --global user.email [Your email] git init
 ```
-4. Connect to Heroku
+4. Connect to Heroku.
+Use Git to clone line-bot-wang's source code to your local machine.
 ```shell
 heroku git:remote -a {HEROKU_APP_NAME}
 ```
-5. Push your code onto Heroku. (**Every time you update your code, please run these three lines of code.**)
+5. Push your code onto Heroku. (**Every time you update your code, please run these three lines of code.**) Make some changes to the code you just cloned and deploy them to Heroku using Git.
 ```shell
 git add .
 git commit -m "Add code"